Magas, Russia

-Magas (Мага́с) is the capital town of Ingushetia, Russia.
+Magas (Russian and Магас) is the capital town of Ingushetia, Russia.
 It was founded in 1995 and replaced Nazran as the capital of the republic in 2002.
 Due to this distinction, Magas is the smallest capital of a federal subject in Russia.
 In 2019, it had a population of 8,771 inhabitants, up from 5,841 in 2010 and 272 in 2002.

 History

 The Republic of Ingushetia came into existence in 1992, having been split from the Chechen–Ingush ASSR.
 Nazran, the largest of three towns of the new republic, was made a temporary capital.